wilbcn/AWS-Projects/Securing AWS Access - IAM Roles and Policies.md

 ### 1. Create secure EC2 instances for each department.
 Steps taken with relevant screen shots.
-1. In this section I setup two new EC2 instances.
+1. In this section I setup two new EC2 instances, using the detault VPC.
 2.